time-loop/clickup-projen/API.md

 - *Type:* boolean
 - *Default:* true

-Automatically discovers and creates integration tests for each `.integ.ts` file in under your test directory.
+Automatically discovers and creates integration tests for each `.integ.ts` file under your test directory.

 ---